 The Special Educational Needs and Disability Co-ordinator, at Gosforth Academy, is Rebecca Coady and the Assistant Special Educational Needs and Disability Co-ordinators are Ashley Gillings and Sarah Dodd.
-The Associate Leader is Mark Harrison.

-The Academy Advisor with responsibility for Special Educational Needs and Disability, for Gosforth Academy, is Rachel Ramsay.
+The Governor with responsibility for Special Educational Needs and Disability, for Gosforth Academy, is Mr David Vero.

-Planning/Review Team: SST, Academy Advisors
+Planning/Review Team: SST, Governors